 Key Point!: If the tests come back and there are no antibodies, you may still have a food sensitivity issue, aleaky gut or the early stages of an autoimmune dysfunction!
 Start making the necessary nutritional changes now and do a nutritional gap analysis or get tested for a possible nutrient deficiency, especially Vitamins A, B12, and D.

-Why Diagnosing Autoimmune Diseases Is So Difficult
+Thyroid-Diabetes-Inflammation-Autoimmune Connection: Why Diagnosing An Autoimmune Disease Is So Difficult

 Given these various blood tests, you may be wondering: Why is it so difficult for my doctors to properly diagnose my condition?